run-llama/llamabot/README.md

 ## Step 9: deploy to Render

-Until now we've been working with local scripts running through the ngrok tunnel, but even the most dedicated coders turns their laptop off sometimes.
+Until now we've been working with local scripts running through the ngrok tunnel, but even the most dedicated coder turns their laptop off sometimes.
 Let's put this thing on a real server.

 ### Login to Render